+DISS901 Dissertation

-DISS901 Dissertation 2.0 credit hours DISS905 Continuing Dissertation Services II 2.0 credit hours
+2.0 credit hours

 Students will complete (2) two residencies, the initial residency in the first year and the subsequent residency prior to taking the comprehensive exam.
 Students will complete all coursework, both residencies and comprehensive examination prior to beginning dissertation process.